TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 Alarm

-- Motion Detection: Click it for using Motion Detection function as a sensor.
-You can set motion detection function on the motion detection page.
+- Motion Detection: Click it to use the Motion Detection function as a sensor.
+You can set the motion detection function on the Motion Detection page.

 Motion detection